Emmett Kelly Jr.: Career

-It was not until 1960 (four years after his father retired from performing) when Kelly Jr., who had never been encouraged by his father, debuted himself as "Weary Willie" at the Circus Festival in Peru, Indiana.
-He was guided by their manager, Leonard Green, for the next four years.
+In 1960, Kelly Jr., who had never been encouraged by his father, appeared as his father's character "Weary Willie" at the Circus Festival in Peru, Indiana.
+He was represented by their manager, Leonard Green, for the next four years.
 He toured a daredevil auto show called "Austin's Motor Derby" during the night and would arrive just hours before the next show.
 In 1963, Kelly was the featured performer of the Hagen-Wallace Circus as they traveled nationwide.
 The elder Kelly was not happy with his son's decision to play an almost identical character, although the latter claimed his version of Weary Willie was less sad, and the two were estranged for years.

 While traveling to a Kodak performance in San Diego, California, Kelly drove to Tombstone, Arizona on a sightseeing detour.
 He said he had four days to get to San Diego and he was well ahead of schedule so he wanted to see Tombstone.
 He fell in love with the town and decided to retire there.
 Kelly would snowbird each year in Tombstone until he moved there in 1980.
 It was then that he joined the Arizona Rangers and the Tombstone Company.

 In 1972, Kelly, with help from his manager, established his own circus which toured nationally and was the only circus to perform at the White House, not just once but twice—once in 1972 and again in 1973 during the annual White House Easter Egg Roll.
 Throughout his life, Kelly donated his time to several charities including The Make A Wish Foundation, The American Cancer Society, Save The Children Foundation, and FACES—The National Association for the Craniofacially Handicapped and was honored by Presidents, First Ladies, Kings and Queens, and numerous heads of state.
 A weekend event in Tombstone, Arizona was named after him.
 Emmett Kelly Jr. Days, which is held in November, includes clown school and other events.
 It is done to raise funds for a scholarship for a Tombstone High School graduate.
 Kelly continued to perform until he retired from clowning on his 81st birthday in 2004.

 On his last birthday he requested to retrieve his Ranger Badge.
 He died 16 days later.
 The badge was presented to his daughter by LTC Lathan Varnado, State Adjutant.
 In a gold framed case, Mrs. Kelly-Knapp was presented an Arizona Ranger Patch flanked on the left by a Ranger Badge and a Ranger Belt Buckle on the right.
 Also lying on the field of blue felt was a plaque inscribed "Emmett Kelly Jr., Arizona Rangers, Tombstone Company, 1982, Badge # 405."

 Since he worked for the railroad, Kelly's hobbies outside of the circus included collecting model trains which later inspired him to create the Emmett Kelly Jr. Circus Train collection.
 He was also a race car enthusiast.